ronflima/ronflima/README.md

 But, in 1991, after six months of electrical engineering course, I learned Pascal as part of the course.
 At that time, electrical engineering died for me, but computing was born.
 In 1994 I got my first job as a programmer: C programmer.
-I wrote lots of C code, with Sybase embedded SQL.
+I wrote lots of C code, using Sybase embedded SQL.
 And from there, I did not stop.

-I learned several programming languages: BASIC, Pascal, C, C++, Visual Basic, Transact SQL, PL/SQL, TCL, TK, Python, Java, Javascript, Ruby, Python, Objective C, Swift, Objective C++, Smalltalk, LISP, Bourne and C shell scripting, Applescript, Lua, and the list keep growing.
+I learned several programming languages: BASIC, Pascal, C, C++, Visual Basic, Transact SQL, PL/SQL, TCL, TK, Python, Java, Javascript, Ruby, Python, Objective C, Swift, Objective C++, Smalltalk, LISP, Bourne and C shell scripting, Applescript, Lua, and the list keeps growing.